⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 Consumer Defensive | Tobacco

-Altria Group, Inc. is a dominant player in the U.S. tobacco market, primarily through its Marlboro brand.
-While the core combustible business faces secular declines, the company is strategically investing in reduced-risk products (RRPs) and offers a compelling dividend yield.
+Altria Group, Inc. is a dominant player in the U.S. tobacco market, known for its high-dividend yield and strong cash flow.
+While its core combustible cigarette business faces secular decline, the company is actively investing in and expanding its reduced-risk product portfolio to adapt to changing consumer preferences.
+This strategic shift is crucial for its long-term sustainability.

 15%